The Wall (2017 film): Production

 On November 12, 2014, it was announced that Amazon Studios had bought its first ever original spec script by Dwain Worrell, about an American sharpshooter trapped behind a wall by an Iraqi sniper.
 Worrell wrote his screenplay while teaching English in China.
 Worrell drew from his background as a playwright to flesh out the second act of the screenplay, which focuses on Isaac's conversation with the sniper.
 Worrell said, "What interested me about it was the simple conversation between two people.
 That could almost be had on a New York City park bench with two guys playing chess.
 There is that sort of dynamic between the characters in the film."
 The script appeared in the 2014 Black List of most liked un-produced screenplays.

 On March 29, 2016, it was reported that Doug Liman had been hired to direct the psychological thriller.
 Glen Basner's FilmNation Entertainment handled the film's international sales at the 2016 Cannes Film Festival, allowing for a theatrical release.

 On May 9, 2016, Variety confirmed that Aaron Taylor-Johnson had joined the film's cast to play Isaac, the junior American soldier.
 On November 29, it was reported that Amazon had partnered with Roadside Attractions to distribute the film, which would also star John Cena, and the film would now follow two American soldiers.
 Amazon produced the film along with Big Indie Pictures, and Picrow, and Dave Bartis.

 Principal photography on the film ended in November 2016 with a release of first look image.
-US Ranger Sniper Nicholas Irving "The Reaper" was an on-set adviser for the film.
+US Ranger sniper Nicholas Irving was an on-set adviser for the film.